Splash! 9 wild swimming spots in Suffolk and Cambs

 Dedham and Flatford on the River Stour

 Want to swim in the most picturesque of places?
 How about a dip in Constable Country’s river at Dedham and Flatford.
-Fen Bridge is a quiet spot with two metre deep river pools and shelving access, but a few weeds to watch out for.
-Just watch out for the rowing boats that a always bobbing past!
+Take the plunge in the two-metre deep river pools near Fen Bridge (the footbridge is currently closed, but you can still access the water).
+Just watch out for the weeds and rowing boats that are always bobbing past – or you can always hire one from The Kitchen @ Dedham if you want to play on the water as well as in it.

 The River Waveney at Outney Common, Bungay